Michellinian/CS-unit-2/README.md

 The clients are the people who are working in Earth, and the astronauts who are working in Moon and Mars.
 They have many works to do and one of them is "communication".
 Although our clients have too much work such as various extraterrestrial researches,  so we want to make at least the commnication part of their work, as simple as possible.
 Also especially for the astronauts, they have stayed in space for a long time, that they cannot use their hand as nimble as they used to in Earth.
 In space their fingers usually expand, as compared to normal air pressure, therefore increasing the need for an easy input system for the users.

-### Solution proposed
+### Solution proposed (For Earth station)

-The user of this program is the astronauts who are working in the outerspace.
-They do have a base to work in, in every planet (and the moon), although, because of the other difficult jobs excluding communication between the planets, us, the developers have the necessity to create a simple system for them, to make their job as less stressful as possible.
-The solution is, we can create a system, that is able to operate with only 2 buttons.
-Depending on which button the user presses, and how long they press them, it activiates different modes.
-In this way they don't have to do so much work, but only use 2 buttons to accomplish the process from receiving a message, typing in a message, and then sending the message to the designated location.
+The solution is to create a system that can be manipulated by only 2 buttons.
+With the 2 buttons it should be able to perform the following things:
+1. Change the characters on the display
+2. Select the character
+3. Delete the character
+4. Send the message in morse
+5. Receive the message in english

+All these should be able to be manipulated by just 2 buttons.
+In this way, although it might take time for the user to get used to the system, once they become familiar with this new system, they will be able to communicate through planets with ease and simplicity.

-### Success Criteria
+### Success Criteria (For Earth station)

 1. The display shows every possible character the user can type in (A~Z, 0~9, space)
 2. The character changes one by one, when button 1 is pressed